Composer • Pianist • Educator

 Accolades

-• First Prize: The American Prize in Composition (Orchestra & Vocal Chamber Music).
+First Prize (National Awards): The American Prize in Composition (Orchestra & Vocal Chamber Music).